0330 822 0505

 Which lenders retain mortgages?

 Not all lenders retain mortgage borrowing.
-Some are also willing to overlook small mortgage retention suggestions – usually for amounts less than £2,000.
+Some are also willing to overlook small mortgage retention suggestions, usually for amounts less than £2,000.
 At the time of writing, these lenders include: Metro Bank, NatWest, Bank of Ireland, Barclays, and Nationwide.

-If you’re concerned the property you’re buying may have some structural issues which may result in a retention of part of the loan you need, speak to an experienced mortgage broker.
+If you’re concerned that the property you’re buying may have some structural issues which may result in a retention of part of the loan you need, speak to an experienced mortgage broker.
 They’ll know which lenders are best to approach in these circumstances.

 What are the financial implications of mortgage retention?